RomainMaure/PixelBot/src/pixelbot_motors/README.md

     sudo chmod a+rw /dev/i2c-1
     ```

-    However this is temporary which will be lost at next boot.
+    However this is temporary and will be lost at next boot.
 To fix it permanently, you can run this command in a terminal and then reboot:
     ```
     sudo adduser pixelbot dialout
     ```